 Using our extensive project management experience we have created our own n Step family of methods.
 These draw on our experiences in a wide range of sectors and countries.
 Our fifteen years of personalising or creating Project Management methodologies for organisations feed in as well.

-The nStep method family are pre-scaled.
+We provide nStep as a collection of pre-scaled methods.
 Helping you to support tasks from below the traditional project level with the 1 step method.
-Through to your more complex projects with the 5 step mehtod.
+Through to your more complex projects with the 5 step method.
 The methods use consistent processes and documentation terminology throughout the family.
 This helps you ad your users move between methods as they work on bigger projects.
 All the methods are all provided with templates.
 Some of the templates are the official PRINCE2 templates (which we are the original authors of).
 Some of the templates are the official DSDM Atern templates.
 Others templates we created ourselves based on our extensive experience.

 1 Step Project Management Methods

 Technically the 1 Step method is for the activities which traditionally sit below the project level, perhaps repetitive tasks or the thousands of micro projects which happen in organisations but the cost of applying a formal PM method to them makes them uneconomic to deliver.

 1 Step is great here as it is the very basic work package definition and collection of controls data if you want (task, cost, risk and issue).
 So if you are working in a Multi user environment the task information can integrate into users resource requirements and other reporting.
 Provided as standard across all the PROJECT in a box products.